quicwg/ops-drafts/draft-ietf-quic-applicability.md

 old version, stop sending the old version in Version Negotiation packets, then the old version is no longer accepted.

+# Unreliable Datagram Service over QUIC

+{{?I-D.draft-ietf-quic-datagram}} specifies an QUIC extension to enable sending and receiving unreliable datagrams over QUIC.
+Other than with the use of UDP only, the datagram service in QUIC is congestion-controlled, and thereby supporting application designers to address the requirements in {{?RFC8085}}.
+QUIC datagrams are not flow-controlled and data chunks may get drop if the receiver is overloaded.

+The reliable transmission service of QUIC usually provides a stream-based interface to send and received data over eventually multiple QUIC streams.
+The datagram service, however, usually provides a message-based interface, with the expectation that an application layer framing exists on top to recognise messages boundaries as well as the order of received message chunks if needed.

 # IANA Considerations